microsoft/vert-papers/papers/SingleMulti-TS/README.md

 ## 📋 Results

-We report the zero-resource cross-lingual NER results of the proposed UniTrans on the 3 target languages, alongside those reported by prior state-of-the-art methods.
+We report the zero-resource cross-lingual NER results of the proposed Single/Multi-TS approach on the 3 target languages, alongside those reported by prior state-of-the-art methods.

+* Performance comparisons on Single-Source:

 |                                                                                  | es        | nl        | de        |
 | -------------------------------------------------------------------------------- | --------- | --------- | --------- |